nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 23-Oct-2022

+Dedicated a good portion of today working on Lingo Bingo.
+Ryan addressed the issue with the React-hooks which is great because I couldn't quite get it done.
+Instead, most of the day was spent working through theming issues.
+I still don't quite have what I want.
+At least there is a colorful, and styled website now that we can work with and is less... sterile.

+Tomorrow I need to look at hosting options.
+Ryan had some feedback earlier today and I want to participate in the information gathering and decision making process.
+Looking forward to that.

 ## Saturday 22-Oct-2022

 Re-attempted a technical interview challenge [see previous attempt notes below](#friday-14-oct-2022).
 I managed to complete all of the technical aspects of the challenge and came up with a sensible solution, but it took me 2.5 hours to do.
 A vast majority of that time was breaking down the problem in such a way that I could visualize a solution, as well as vocally and visually walk through solving the problem, before I could write pseudocode and actual Java code.